vegaprotocol/documentation/docs/releases/overview.md

 This version was released to the Vega testnet on 9 May 2024.

 ### New features

+**Spot markets**
+The protocol now supports proposing spot markets, which will let users buy or sell assets using assets they own.
+Spot markets have no margin or leverage.

+**New bridge support**
+There is now support for an Arbitrum bridge so that users can bridge assets easily from Arbitrum to Vega and avoid Ethereum gas fees.

 A new reward metric has been added that rewards based on the highest realised return.
 [Read more on the rewards page](../concepts/trading-on-vega/discounts-rewards.md#highest-realised-return).
 This has been done in [issue 11167 ↗](https://github.com/vegaprotocol/vega/issues/11167).

 The most profitable trader reward has been extended to include losses in the calculation.
 This has been done in [issue 11165 ↗](https://github.com/vegaprotocol/vega/issues/11165).